antoniogarrote/clj-ml/README.md

     REPL> ; we need to remove the class from the dataset to REPL> ; use this clustering algorithm
     REPL> (dataset-remove-class ds)
-          ; FIXME: Outdated - there is no dataset-remove-class

     REPL> ; we build the clusters
     REPL> (clusterer-build kmeans ds)